faassen/secretweblog_zola/content/posts/at-the-dawn-of-the-fourth-age-of-zope.md

 tags = ["zope", "silva", "plone"]
 +++

-# At the Dawn of the Fourth Age of Zope

 Some years ago, in 2004, I came up with the following quote to promote the Five project, which was the first step towards the inclusion of Zope 3 technologies in Zope 2.
 Zope 3 technologies are now heavily used in